AhmedAlbarghouti/competitor-analyzer/README.md

 ## Project Overview

-**Competitor Analyzer** is a web platform that empowers users to analyze competitor websites and gain actionable insights.
+**Competition Radar** is a web platform that empowers users to analyze competitor websites and gain actionable insights.
 The application streamlines the process of competitive intelligence by combining advanced web crawling with real-time brand and sentiment analysis.

 ### Key Features